CLeJack/Pitchfork/README.md

 <div align="center"> <h4>Testing</h4> </div>

-**/tests** - Conatins files for visually testing output data (as .csv) on .wav files without building the full plugin.
+**/tests** - Contains files for visually testing output data (as .csv) on .wav files without building the full plugin.
  - This is decoupled from the PluginEditor and PluginProcessor.